Multi-messenger Emission from Tidal Waves in Neutron Star Oceans: Discussion

-However, due to complicated micro-physics and the large amount of energy deposited into the neutron star ocean, we propose that neutron star ocean tides may produce high-energy electromagnetic radiation in the gamma ray or X-ray regime with spectra and time-scales similar to that of soft-gamma repeaters (SGRs) or type-I X-ray bursts, perhaps through interactions between the surface magnetic field and the ocean.
-Due to the hot temperatures of neutron star surfaces, thermal emission of X-rays may be a particularly compelling manifestation of this emission.
-Since we have considered hot neutron stars with $T=10^8$ K at the crust, these neutron stars may already be accreting and emitting X-rays thermally.
-The tidal resonance will impart additional energy into the neutron star ocean, which we suppose may increase the flux of photons on timescales comparable to the period of the computed ocean mode.
-We note that accretion requires a non-compact companion to supply the material.
+However, due to complicated micro-physics, the large amount of energy deposited into the neutron star ocean, and the potential for magnetic reconnection, we propose that neutron star ocean tides may produce high-energy electromagnetic radiation in the gamma ray or X-ray regime with spectra and time-scales similar to that of soft-gamma repeaters (SGRs) or type-I X-ray bursts, perhaps through interactions between the surface magnetic field and the ocean.
+The hot temperatures of neutron star surfaces make thermal X-rays a particularly compelling manifestation of this emission.
+Since we have considered neutron stars with $T=10^8$ K at the crust, these neutron stars may already be accreting and emitting X-rays thermally.
+The tidal resonance will impart additional energy into the ocean, which we suppose may increase the flux of photons on timescales comparable to the period of the computed ocean mode.
+We note that accretion often requires a non-compact companion to supply material.
 We have neglected the effects of such additional companions for simplicity.

-Taking the flare conjecture at face-value and assuming the energy deposited into the ocean from the tide is isotropically expelled as either gamma rays or X-rays, we estimate how far away a resonant neutron star ocean tidal flare can be detected by the gamma ray detector Fermi \citep{2009ApJ...697.1071A} and X-ray telescopic array NuSTAR \citep{2013ApJ...770..103H}.
+Taking our high-energy flare conjecture at face-value and assuming the energy deposited into the ocean from the tide is isotropically expelled as either gamma rays or X-rays, we estimate how far away a resonant neutron star ocean tidal flare can be detected by the gamma ray detector Fermi \citep{2009ApJ...697.1071A} and X-ray telescopic array NuSTAR \citep{2013ApJ...770..103H}.

-We estimate the photon flux from such a flare assuming all emission is in either the X-ray or gamma ray spectrum.
+We estimate the photon flux from such a flare by assuming all energy deposited into the mode is radiated away as either X-rays or gamma rays.
 Taking $R$ to be the distance between a detector and the source, we approximate the photon flux at the detector as

 where $E$ is the energy of the ocean tidal wave, $E_\gamma$ is the energy of a photon, and $\omega$ is the mode frequency.
-We have assumed that all energy deposited into the mode is radiated away into a flare on a timescale comparable to the inverse of the mode frequency $\omega$ as it is the only short timescale we have.
+We have assumed that all energy is radiated on a timescale comparable to the inverse of the mode frequency $\omega$ as it is the only short timescale we have.

 For Fermi, we estimate the furthest distance at which such a flare could be observed as where $F_t$ is the photon flux threshold for Fermi.
 The photon flux threshold of Fermi is 0.74 photons cm$^{-2}$ s$^{-1}$ in the range of 8 keV to 40 MeV \citep{2009ApJ...697.1071A}.